BenMueller/nuclear-testing-calculator/Readme.md

 Currently hosted from [Wonkpedia](https://calc.wonkpedia.org/yield)

-Input the magnitude (Mb), as well as depth and propagation if available.
+Input the magnitude (Mb), as well as depth and propagation if available (under "Advanced").

-(todo) Alternatively, choose a preset to see historic nuclear estimates.
+Alternatively, choose a preset to see historic nuclear estimates.

 # Sources & Thanks